-BE IT FURTHER RESOLVED that Dakota Rural Action call on the U.S. Justice Department to stop further mergers of food industry companies that would expand their monopolization of our food system; and
+BE IT FURTHER RESOLVED that Dakota Rural Action call on the U. S. Justice Department to stop further mergers of food

-BE IT FURTHER RESOLVED that Dakota Rural Action urge concrete action by public officials to ensure that a safe and affordable meat supply is available to consumers; that fair and profitable prices are paid to producers; and that open, competitive markets are restored; and BE IT FURTHER RESOLVED that a portion of the check off money collected to promote beef be repurposed and instead used to help pay for the enforcement of the Packers and Stockyards Act.
+BE IT FURTHER RESOLVED that Dakota Rural Action urge concrete action by public officials to ensure that a safe and affordable meat supply is available to consumers; that fair and profitable prices are paid to producers; and that open, competitive markets are restored; and

+BE IT FURTHER RESOLVED that a portion of the check off money collected to promote beef be repurposed and instead used to help pay for the enforcement of the Packers and Stockyards Act.

-2. SUSTAINABLE AGRICULTURE (adopted 2003, Amended 2010)
+2. SUSTAINABLE AGRICULTURE (adopted 2003, amended 2010, 2013)